Is Uranium Glass Jewelry Safe to Wear?

 Albeit less popular now than in its heyday, new uranium glass pieces are still being produced today by companies such as Fenton and Mosser, and in recent years there has been a resurgence of popularity among vintage and oddity enthusiasts.
 While green is the most common color, you will find shades of yellow, white and blue as well.
 You can tell that glass contains uranium oxide if it fluoresces bright green under a blacklight.

-We are exposed to a very low dosage of these waves every day from various natural and manmade sources.
-Cosmic radiation from the sun and stars is a constant, and radioactive elements such as uranium, thorium and potassium are also present in many everyday items such as granite, bricks, concrete, electronics, smoke detectors, soil, bananas, lettuce, asparagus and tap water, to name a few.
+We are exposed to low levels of radiation continuously through both natural and manmade sources.
+Cosmic radiation from the sun and stars is constant, and trace radioactive elements can also be found in granite, brick, soil, electronics, smoke detectors, bananas, lettuce, and even the air and tap water.

 Uranium glass is primarily an alpha wave emitter.
 The slow alpha waves will mostly stay contained within the glass itself, and the ones that escape can be stopped in their path by a thin material like fabric, paper, or even skin.